 LINDSAY HERKO is a graduate of the University of Notre Dame’s creative writing MFA, where she also served as managing editor of Notre Dame Review.
 Her writing and visual art have appeared in Caketrain, BOAAT, Sundog Lit, Salt Hill, Luna Luna Magazine, and The Rain, Party, and Disaster Society.
 Lindsay has taught youth writing courses in Writers & Books’ SummerWrite program and currently teaches college-level writing courses at the Rochester Institute of Technology (RIT) including experimental writing, world-building, and introduction to creative writing.

 NINA ALVAREZ is an award-winning poet, playwright, and teaching artist.
 In 2009 she created Dream Your Book, an editing, creativity coaching, and publishing services company in Rochester, New York.
-In 2013 founded Cosmographia Books, a publisher of soulful books.
-Her poems, hybrid pieces, nonfiction, reviews, and short stories have been published in Tupelo Quarterly, Split Lip, Prick of the Spindle, Danse Macabre, Grasslimb, and others, and her play "The Life of Leo Wool" was produced in 2013.
+In 2013 she founded Cosmographia, a small press featuring of soulful books in all genres.
+Her poems, creative nonfiction, reviews, and short stories have been published in Tupelo Quarterly, Split Lip, Prick of the Spindle, Danse Macabre, Grasslimb, and others, and her play "The Life of Leo Wool" was produced in 2013.
 Nina was the winner of the 2014 Writers & Books "Big Pencil Award" for her work with the original teen board of Canvas.
 She has a master's degree in English from of the University of Albany '03.

 Editor-in-Chief Lindsay Herko (left) and Publisher Nina Alvarez (right).